WHAT IS A NEOPRENE BRACE?

 FIRST, NEOPRENE IS NOT VERY BREATHABLE

 If you’ve ever worn a wetsuit out of the water, you know it can get hot and sweaty fast.
-That’s because while neoprene’s heat and moisture trapping properties are great for keeping you warm in cold water, it’s not as suitable for regular wear.
+While neoprene’s heat and moisture-trapping properties are great for keeping you warm in cold water, they are not suitable for regular wear.

-On top of that, movement and trapped sweat can quickly cause skin irritation and may even lead to dermatitis, a condition where your skin becomes hard, dry, and more prone to injury and infection.
+Furthermore, movement and trapped sweat can quickly cause skin irritation and may even lead to dermatitis, a condition in which the skin becomes hard, dry, and more prone to injury and infection.

 The attractive price tag of neoprene braces comes at the cost of a typically cheap manufacturing process.
 Harsh chemicals, mass production, and non-ergonomic focused cutting and binding mean that a neoprene brace won’t be an exact fit.